Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 In Slingshot, communication happens in discussions and private chats.

 Each workspace has its own *Discussions* tab.
-To learn more about discussions, read [Starting with Discussions](discussions-faq.md).
+To learn more about discussions, read [Discussions FAQ](discussions-faq.md).

 Unlike discussions, the private chat is workspace independent.
 This means you can chat with any user from any workspace.
 You can chat with users who are part of your Organization and users who are not.
-Learn below how to [chat with personal account users](#chat-personal-account-users).
+Learn below how to [chat with personal account users](#how-to-start-a-chat-with-users-with-personal-accounts).
 And, unlike discussions, your chats are *private* and can be accessed only by you and the users you are chatting with.

 ### How can I access my chat?